5hridhyan/mini-transformer-lab/README.md

   Use actual checkpoint names: `checkpoint_epoch_5.pt`, `checkpoint_epoch_10.pt`

 - **"First outputs are gibberish"**
-  This is normal for early training!
+  This is normal for early training.
-  Train for more epochs (2000-2500) or use a larger dataset for more coherent text.
+  To improve coherence, train for more epochs (e.g., 2000–2500) or use a larger dataset.